christopherkade/gitignore-it/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome !<br />Feel free to check [issues page](https://github.com/christopherkade/gitignore-it/issues).

+A quick contribution would be to add a new type of `.gitignore` file.
+Simply create the appropriate file in the `/gitignores` folder.

 ## Show your support